• About

 • Ripe tomatoes: Fresh tomatoes on the vine or Roma tomatoes are great to use for tabouli.
 Use juicy tomatoes that are ripe and ready to eat.

 • Fine Bulgar Wheat #1: There are different sizes of bulgar wheat.
-It's important to get the fine bulgur wheat #1 size grain.
+It's important to get the fine bulgur wheat #1 size grain rather than coarse bulgur.
 The fine bulgar wheat softens quickly when you add water to it.
 Bulgur wheat is also known as cracked wheat, and it's used in baked kibbeh.
+You can find fine bulgur wheat at your local Mediterranean market or online.
+If you can't find bulgur wheat, use cooked quinoa as a substitute.
+Quinoa tabbouleh is gluten-free too!

-• Fresh mint (optional): Fresh mint is optional but really adds a lot to the salad.
+• Fresh mint (optional): Fresh mint is optional, but it really adds a lot to the salad.

 • Extra virgin olive oil: Use high-quality extra virgin olive oil for the best tabbouleh.